icerpc/icerpc-docs/pages/slice/encoding/proxy-types.md

 }
 ```

-See [Endpoint](../../icerpc-for-ice-users/rpc-core/endpoint) for additional information.
+See [Endpoint] for additional information.

 If a server address in an ice service address does not specify a transport name, IceRPC uses transport code `Tcp` to
 encode this server address.
 {% /slice1 %}

 {% slice2 %}
-A service address is encoded as a URI [string](../primitive-types#String).
+A service address is encoded as a URI [string].
 {% /slice2 %}

+[Endpoint]: ../../icerpc-for-ice-users/rpc-core/endpoint
+[Proxy]: ../../icerpc-for-ice-users/rpc-core/proxy
+[string]: ../primitive-types#String